geerlingguy/ansible-role-postgresql/README.md

         value: '{{ postgresql_unix_socket_directories | join(",") }}'
       - option: log_directory
         value: 'log'
 Global configuration options that will be set in `postgresql.conf`.
+For PostgreSQL versions older than 9.3 you need to at least override this variable and set the `option` to `unix_socket_directory`.
-Note that if you override 'log_directory' with another path, this role will create it for you.
+If you override the value of `option: log_directory` with another path, relative or absolute, then this role will create it for you.

     postgresql_hba_entries:
       - { type: local, database: all, user: postgres, auth_method: peer }